Technology and Human Resource Management

 According to the 2019 HCM Trends report, a sizeable HR technology venture capital was dedicated to the Human Resource sector.
-Topping $3.1 billion, more than the triple of the amount invested in the year 2017, shows promising growth in this field.
+Topping $3.1 billion, more than triple the amount invested in the year 2017, shows promising growth in this field.
 With all the cash flow souring down to the ATS and HRM technologies, let’s look at the positive outcomes it would have in the ways everyone percept HR.

 Recruitment Is Getting Smarter

-CareerBuilder CEO, Irina Novoselsky has pointed out that thanks to the AI technology in the recruitment field, they can build a job description or resume in less than a minute.
+CareerBuilder CEO, Irina Novoselsky has pointed out that thanks to AI technology in the recruitment field, they can build a job description or resume in less than a minute.

 This is an enormous upside to recruitment methods.
 Recently, hiring new staff posed a heavy toll on the company’s time and budget, even being called one of the costliest processes a business can go through.

 Well, today, and thanks to the new emerging artificial systems and automation, locating skilled and talented candidates who fit perfectly in a company has become fast and easy.
 A considerable part of the excessively time-consuming recruitment process, such as resume screening and automated interviews, can be dumped on the machine-based systems to free up space, resources, and time for the human force to focus on more concerning matters.